Mini Sudoku (4×4)

 Frequently Asked Questions

-Is Mini Sudoku always easy?
+Is Mini Sudoku good for beginners?